NabuCasa/thingtalk-hass-generator/README.md

 ## TODO

+- Update thingpedia.tt with the actual one.
+Can we auto-download it?
 - Can we make this a lib that we can publish to NPM ?
 - Break up code into multiple files
 - Convert to TypeScript